-- BLS will complete the fourth year, and begin the fifth year, of production data collection as part of the first five-year refresh cycle. - BLS will publish the data from the third year of production data collection from the initial three-year data collection cycle and complete sample design research for the refresh cycle. - We will finalize updates to regulations and policy needed to support the new OIS, and design a training and rollout scheduled with an eye toward implementing the new OIS in calendar year 2020.
+- BLS will complete the fourth year, and begin the fifth year, of production data collection as part of the first five-year refresh cycle. - BLS will publish the data from the third year of production data collection from the initial three-year data collection cycle and complete sample design research for the refresh cycle. - We will continue software development activities for the VIT platform. - We will use the first three years of data to inform decisions about modernizing the medical-vocational regulations.